oracle-samples/oracle-db-examples/exadata/exascale-labs/lab-01-pdb-thin-clones/README.md

 The runner uses SQLcl when available and SQL*Plus as the fallback.
 Set `LAB_DB_CONNECT` to override the default `/ as sysdba` connection string.
 It validates that `SALES_MAIN` exists before cleanup or lab execution.
+It also uses `../common/manage-pdb-clusterware.sh` to manage PDB resources and services.

 ## Walkthrough